Hartshorn/SamplePrograms/README.md

 SamplePrograms
 ==============

-A sampling of my programming work
+A sampling of my programming work as a programming student at Saint Paul College.